This article describes the FTE unit for allocations in Meisterplan.

 Meisterplan displays resource capacities and workloads in hours, person days or full time equivalents (FTE).

-The duration of one day in working hours is defined by the Person Day in Hours setting in the General tab of the Settings.
+The duration of one day in working hours is defined by the Person Day in Hours setting under Manage > General Settings.

 One FTE expresses the sum of a resource's working hours during the considered period, e.g., in the course of a week.
 The actual amount of working hours encompassed by an FTE is therefore defined by the system's default calendar and that calendar's exceptions.